xreef/PCF8591_library/README.md

 Library to use i2c analog IC with arduino and esp8266.
 Can read analog value and write analog value with only 2 wire (perfect for ESP-01).

+ - 01/02/2024: v1.1.2 Add the possibility to insert address at begin() function
  - 10/07/2023: v1.1.1 Add support for Arduino UNO R4
  - 16/02/2023: v1.1.0
     - Fix STM32 support and add support for Raspberry Pi Pico and other rp2040 boards